 If your child’s other parent threatens to take your child away or attempts to break a custody agreement, you should not hesitate to contact the police at 911 to report the crime.
 Police may act fast to ensure your child’s safety and bring them home to you.
 If the other parent attempts to flee the state or country, then the courts have authority to put a hold on your child’s and the other parent’s passport.

 During these difficult scenarios, it is important to have a skilled family law attorney at your side.
 Parental kidnapping cases can drastically impact your child custody agreement and divorce proceedings.
 By getting legal representation early on, you can ensure that you understand your rights under the law and can safeguard your relationship with your child.

 If you need legal representation in a parental kidnapping case, look no further then the Chester County family law attorney at the Law Offices of Sheryl R. Rentz, P.C.
 With more than twenty years of experience, our founding attorney has guided multiple clients and their families through high-conflict divorces and custody disputes.
 We outline your options in a free initial consultation and explain how to protect your child.
-Call us toll-free at (866) 290-9292 to discuss your case today.
+Call us at (610) 645-0100 to discuss your case today.

 We know your problems are unique & special.